Below are questions commonly asked by current SU:VPA undergraduate students. If you can't find the answer to your question here, please contact us.

 Changing your home college requires that you first be accepted by the new college.
 Intra-University Transfer (IUT) standards, including application deadlines, for each college are listed in SU’s undergraduate course catalog.
 Applications can be found in SU:VPA’s Office of Undergraduate Student Affairs, 200 Crouse College.

-You should meet with your faculty advisor to discuss your plan of study and map out what you will be taking for the next two semesters.
+You should meet with your faculty advisor as soon in your academic career as possible to explore your options, discuss your plan of study, and map out an academic plan.

 The Course Catalog is an exhaustive explanation of all the majors, minors, classes, and rules and regulations of Syracuse University.
 The catalog contains class descriptions of all classes that may be offered throughout the year.
 The course catalog gets updated yearly.